 Frequently Asked Questions

-No; admission to co-op is based on the established criteria.
+No, admission to co-op is based on the established criteria.
 The decision is final and is not appealable.

 If your CGPA falls below 2.80, you will be given one academic semester grace period to bring your CGPA back to the acceptable level.
-If this does not happen at the end of the grace period, you will be transferred to the regular program to complete the degree.
+If not, you will be transferred to the regular program.

 Yes, co-op students may participate in the exchange program.
-However you are advised to carefully plan your course load to ensure that your future co-op commitments and pre-requisite requirements will not be jeopardised.
+However, you are advised to carefully plan your course load to ensure that your future co-op commitments and pre-requisite requirements will not be jeopardised.

 No, Direct Entry students are not eligible, as they have already completed 2 years of the 4-year degree program.

 Theoretically this is possible, realistically, however, co-op is a 5-year commitment and based on the schedule of work terms and courses, early graduation is not likely.